ivarfresh/Interaction_LLMs/README.md

 - note: You must run this before you can perform the correlations

+## 8. Statistical analyses
-## 8. To run the statistical analyses, run the files in ”plot_stats”
+- Run: all the files in ”plot_stats”